-WARNING REFLECTORS
+WARNING REFLECTORS H3 SERIES

 A box containing three triangular reflectors is provided to warn other drivers on the road in case of a breakdown.
-The box is located at the ceiling of the first baggage compartment, on the R.H. side.
+The box is located with the jack and tools kit in the first curbside baggage compartment.
 The reflectors provide visible warning of an emergency.
 The three reflectors should be placed as indicated on the box cover.
 These reflectors comply with FMVSS 125 (Federal Motor Vehicle Safety Standards).